Cairo in Greene County, New York — The American Northeast (Mid-Atlantic)

 The Supreme Sacrifice

 Floyd A. Hawyer

 Erected by Town of Cairo.

 Location.
 42° 18.103′ N, 74° 0.145′ W. Marker is in Cairo, New York, in Greene County.
 Marker is at the intersection of Main Street and Jerome Avenue, on the right when traveling west on Main Street.
 Touch for map.
 At the “Y” intersection.
 Marker is in this post office area: Cairo NY 12413, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-1808 Sayre Home (about 500 feet away, measured in a direct line); Cairo Fairgrounds (approx. 0.6 miles away); Town of Cairo (approx. 0.9 miles away); Mowers House (approx. one mile away); Bell Factory (approx. 2.1 miles away); The Catskills (approx. 3˝ miles away); Early Sawmill (approx. 5.7 miles away); Pachquiack (approx. 5.8 miles away).
+1808 Sayre Home (about 500 feet away, measured in a direct line); County Farm (approx. 0.4 miles away); Cairo Fairgrounds (approx. 0.6 miles away); Town of Cairo (approx. 0.9 miles away); Mowers House (approx. one mile away); Bell Factory (approx. 2.1 miles away); The Catskills (approx. 3˝ miles away); Early Sawmill (approx. 5.7 miles away).
 Touch for a list and map of all markers in Cairo.